 Since there will be many possible movements and must be explained, we should find a compromise within the shortest time frame, tolerance, and minimum costs.
 Perfection is impossible, so we need a standard to make parts and products.

 This is the industry standard for covering linear, flatness, radius, determining tolerances, and angular dimensions, and more.
-At LC Rapid, we validate our custom CNC machining for tolerance classification of ISO 2768-1 fine (metal) and media (plastic).
+At LC Rapid, we validate our sheet metal fabrication services for tolerance classification of ISO 2768-1 fine (metal) and media (plastic).
 The most recent tolerance in this classification system drops to 50 microns or .002 inches.
 It’s very small.

 That's what most of the projects we're referring to expect, and that's enough for most applications.
 The standard is agreed by manufacturers around the world to produce lots of parts and products every day for our customers.
 It’s reliable and repeatable on modern CNC machines, using high-grade materials and cutting tools, making it the bottom line for high-quality manufacturing of mass-produced products.

-How will the tolerances affect your parts and products?
+How will the industry standard sheet metal fabrication tolerances affect your parts and products?

 What do the numbers mean for the way your section looks, feels and executes?
 ISO 2768-1 fine allows all features, holes, mating faces and grooves to be in the right position.
 The screw will smoothly enter its mating thread, no free play (too loose) or no binding (too tight).
 The cover will close flat with a nice uniform seam around.
 Parallel will will be parallel, vertical will be vertical, all degrees exceeding most normal expectations in the real world.
 To be honest, in most cases, you don't want to be more tolerant than this.

-Why are the strict tolerances not always a good thing?
+Why are the strict sheet metal fabrication tolerance standard not always a good thing?

 All materials expand and contract with temperature.
 They can be deformed under load, moved by vibration, or worn over time.
 So, even if a feature or size is "perfect" manufactured in the factory, it’s not perfect once it is put into use.
 This is a reality for all objects that need some free play to combine and pull apart.